arvindks1793/Book-Store-Angular/README.md

 Sorting:

 Just above the table of List of Books, there are options to sort the book list.
 The user can sort list using the sorting options provided.
 The actual sorting is taken care at the back-end, the UI(icons and setting the parameters for the URL requests) and rendering part is developed using Angular.
+For each click of the sor button there is a HTTP call to the server.
+The URL os formed based on the sorting option selected by the user and the page in which the user is currently on.

 Pagination: